 Cooling mats can be a great way to help your dog stay cool on a hot summer day.
 However, they should not be used as a replacement for fresh water and shade.

-Pet owners should note that it may take between 22 -30 minutes of non-use before a cooling mat feels chill to the touch after use.
+Pet owners should note that it may take more than 20 minutes of non use before a cooling mat feels chill to the touch after use.
+The range may be between 22 -30 minutes of non use.

 Dog owners with any concerns about their dog’s health in the heat during the hot summer days should consult a veterinarian.